elibar-uk/CV/README.md

 ## <a name="Interests">Interests</a>

 - Book picks: Brave new World by Aldous Huxley, The Alchemist by Paulo Coelho, One Hundred Years of Solitude by Gabriel García Márquez.
-- Art picks: Lucian Freud, Frida Kahlo, Marc Chagall (I do paint myself,  was exhibited ones in Winzavod Art Gallery (Moscow)).
+- Art picks: Lucian Freud, Frida Kahlo, Marc Chagall (I do paint myself,  was exhibited ones at Winzavod Art Gallery (Moscow)).
 - Music picks:  Radiohead, Flying Pickets, Miles Davis (I have been playing trumpet since I was 11 and was lucky enough to make a dream come true by playing at the stage of Olympic Stadium (Moscow) in front of the audience of 20k+).